Skip to main content

 A safe, simple plan for considering DHEA.

-1. Do not start blind: Get a baseline DHEA-S, total and free testosterone, estradiol, and (for men over 40) PSA before you take a single pill.
+1. Do not start blind: Get a baseline DHEA-S, total and free testosterone, estradiol, and (for men over 40) PSA before taking a single pill.

 2. Match the dose to the person: Women usually start at 5 to 10 mg in the morning.
 Men usually start at 25 mg in the morning.